 The Quality Assurance Office was created in February 2011 to assist academic units in the development of new programs or modification of existing programs, as well as to provide a centralized point of contact and support for the cyclical review process.
-Since its mandate is to provide both pedagogical and administrative support, the office is housed with Teaching Support Services and is located on the 2nd floor of 202 Regina St.
+Since its mandate is to provide both pedagogical and administrative support, the office is housed within the Centre for Teaching Innovation and Excellence and is located on the 2nd floor of 202 Regina St.

 The Quality Assurance Office facilitates an outcomes-based program development and review process by providing curriculum development and administrative support to academic units with the goal of enhancing and improving the quality of the teaching and learning experience at Laurier.

 - Promoting the benefits of an outcomes-based approach to program development and review

 - Developing an efficient and systematic approach for these processes

 - Offering customized consultations and workshops (see Services for more information)

 - Supporting academic units throughout the program development and review process

 - Working collaboratively with other institutional units to promote efficiency

 The Quality Assurance Office can provide the following supports to academic units engaging in program development, curriculum modification, or cyclical review:

 - Orientation sessions held annually at the beginning of each review cycle